 CET Operator Speedup

-Initial checkout of the CET Designer base repository can be a bit slow on some connections due to the large amount of files needed to be retrieved.
+Initial checkout of the CET base repository can be a bit slow on some connections due to the large amount of files needed to be retrieved.
 If initial checkout is performed with CET Operator an archive file be retrieved with the appropriate data, this will speed things up as some overhead is eliminated by transferring a single large file instead of multiple small ones.